ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * [configure `ondemand` cpufreq governor with `io_is_busy` and friends](https://github.com/radxa/kernel/commit/55f540ce97a3d19330abea8a0afc0052ab2644ef#commitcomment-79484235) (w/o storage performance sucks)
   * Adjust DT for more USB PD negotiations (more amperage, also 15V and 20V) now that 'general problem' with USB-C PD chargers [is nailed down to a software problem](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/296?u=tkaiser).
   * Write some service that checks at booting whether there's a `/dev/nvme` device and if so check via `lspci -vv` whether there's a mismatch between SSD's advertised capabilities and negotiated ones (except the SSD being capable of Gen4 speeds ofc).
 Notify user if that happened so user is aware of problems with failed PCIe link training probably caused by dusty/dirty contacts in the M.2 slot
-  * End of August 2022 I discovered that [memory latency with recent 5.10 BSP kernel is way worse than before](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/422?u=tkaiser) due to [this commit](https://github.com/radxa/kernel/commit/4ce9a743b253c0c344686085213de1c4059b9d59).
-It needs an `echo performance >/sys/class/devfreq/dmc/governor` to restore memory performance in a way similar how [I did it with RK3399 long time ago](https://github.com/armbian/build/blob/fdf73a025ba56124523baefaf705792b74170fb8/packages/bsp/common/usr/lib/armbian/armbian-hardware-optimization#L241-L244).
+  * End of August 2022 I discovered [memory latency with recent 5.10 BSP kernel being way worse than before](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/422?u=tkaiser) due to [this commit](https://github.com/radxa/kernel/commit/4ce9a743b253c0c344686085213de1c4059b9d59).
+Looks like it needs an `echo performance >/sys/class/devfreq/dmc/governor` to restore memory performance in a similar way how [I did it with RK3399 long time ago](https://github.com/armbian/build/blob/fdf73a025ba56124523baefaf705792b74170fb8/packages/bsp/common/usr/lib/armbian/armbian-hardware-optimization#L241-L244).
+Few weeks later I tested/discovered a better tweak: `upthreshold=20` [retains (almost) full performance while still allowing for nice low idle consumption](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/472?u=tkaiser).

 ## Open questions